Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 ## What is React?
 - React is a JS library (developed by facebook) of UI components that simplifies building user interfaces
-- React code can be directly wirtten in HTML.
+- React code can be directly written in HTML.
 However, you need npm(node package manager) and Node.js installed
 - Sometimes referred to as a frontend JS framework
 - React creates a virtual DOM (document object model) in memory to do all of the necessary manipulation before making changes in the browser DOM
     - React only changes what needs to be changed